 In Paraguay, we collaborated with key duty bearers the Ministry of Childhood and Adolescents, the Ministry of Education, local authorities, and local civil society partners-to promote the nationwide campaign under the motto 'For a Childhood without Violence'.
-We also actively engaged in addressing mental health challenges, particularly concerning youth suicide rates in the country.
+We also actively engaged in addressing mental health challenges, particularly concerning youth suicide rates potential employing companies.
+We also developed and shared nine evidence-based knowledge products in Spanish and English languages to promote continuous learning on youth employability and women's economic empowerment among youth and women business networks in the central American region.

+in the country.
 We contributed to the publication of 'Guidance on Socioemotional Risks in Adolescence', which played a facilitative role in promoting mental wellbeing among adolescents.
 Additionally, we supported the nationwide training for teachers and caregivers in mental health and child protection services.

-WII STRATEGIC PARTNERSHIPS AND HARNESSING POLICY INFLUENCE
+STRATEGIC PARTNERSHIPS AND HARNESSING POLICY INFLUENCE